 “Vegan” vs“Going Vegan”

 In general, I’m not a fan of -isms, as I believe there’s a risk of losing ourselves in the pursuit of an identity.
-I won’t get into the specifics here but suffice it to say that I’ve seen many of the same problems in the vegan community that I’ve observed in any other ideology.
-I don’t think veganism is a cult as many anti-vegans like to assert, however there is always a risk of cult-like behavior when the identity becomes more important than the values that inspired it.
-This applies even to “good causes” like animal rights.
+I’ve seen many of the same problems in the vegan community that I’ve observed in any other ideology.

 People also have a lot of preconceived ideas about what veganism is or isn’t, especially what constitutes a “real vegan”.
 I constantly see infighting within the vegan community because, again, there is way too much focus on the identity and not enough focus on the values.
 As such, I rarely use the term “veganism”.